-- 3.1 The Private Sector Housing Team expects full compliance with the law.
-We will help property owners to meet their legal obligations by providing clear and concise information about what they need to do comply.
-It is to be added that whilst help can be provided this in no way means that property owners should not seek out and rely upon their own independent advices to ensure legal compliance.
-However, we will not hesitate to use our enforcement powers where necessary.
-Formal action will be taken, including prosecution, against those who flout the law or act irresponsibly. - 3.2 Enforcement includes any action aimed at ensuring compliance with the law.
-The range of action that may be considered include; - A. Informal Action - will be considered where one or more of the following circumstances apply; - there is no legislative requirement to serve formal notice or order and the circumstances are not serious enough to warrant formal action: - past history suggests informal action will achieve compliance; - there is confidence in the management or the individual; - the consequences of non-compliance will not pose a significant risk to occupiers or others. - B. Serve a Statutory Notice / Order or a civil penalty This will be considered where it is appropriate and where there is evidence to justify the issuing of a notice, order or penalty.
+- 3.1 The Council expects full compliance with the law and we will not hesitate to use our enforcement powers where necessary.
+Formal action will be taken, including prosecution, against those who flaunt the law or act irresponsibly. - 3.2 The Council will help property owners to meet their legal obligations by providing clear and concise information about what they need to do to comply with the relevant legislation.
+However whilst help can be provided, property owners should always seek out and rely upon their own independent advice to ensure legal compliance. - 3.3 Enforcement includes any action aimed at ensuring compliance with the law.
+The ranges of action that may be considered include; - A. Informal Action will be considered where one or more of the following circumstances apply; - there is no legislative requirement to serve formal notice or order and the circumstances are not serious enough to warrant formal action; - past history suggests informal action will achieve compliance; - there is confidence in the management or the individual;

+- The consequences of non-compliance will not pose a significant risk to occupiers or others. - B. Serve a Statutory Notice / Order or a civil penalty This will be considered where it is appropriate and where there is evidence to justify the issuing of a notice, order or penalty.